pbeeken/WeatherKiosk/README.md

  - `README.md` : This overview
  - `RaspberryPiKiosk.md` : Work toward the kiosk setup
  - `WeatherTests.ipynb` : Jupyter Notebook with the experimentation on the data harvesting and presentation.

+ Because there is an interaction between the cgi-bin, timed updates using cron and shell scripts there are a few moving parts that have to inderoperate.
+The bin/ folder contains the materials that need to run asynchronously with the web page kiosk to update the background information.
+In addition there are crontab scripts that have to run as well.